 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) (Public Law [PL] 104-193) established the TANF block grant as part of a federal effort to “end welfare as we know it.”
 The TANF block grant replaced the Aid to Families with Dependent Children program, which had provided cash assistance to poor families with children since 1935.

-PRWORA redefined the federal government’s role in administering the nation’s welfare system by providing states the flexibility to design their own systems.
+The PRWORA redefined the federal government’s role in administering the nation’s welfare system by providing states the flexibility to design their own systems.
 PRWORA offers states an opportunity to enact far-reaching changes and respond more effectively to the needs of families within each state’s unique environment.
 The U.S. Department of Health and Human Services (HHS) Administration for Children and Families (ACF) issues regulations governing key provisions of the TANF program.

 Under the TANF block grant structure, states use the funds to operate their own programs.
 States can use TANF dollars to meet any of the four purposes set out in federal law: